 When I got home I pulled out my mom’s old Kenmore sewing machine and started to play around.
 You see, when I was a little girl, my grandma had taught me how to sew and I just never really used that skill until now.
 So I somehow built this emotional, therapeutic connection with sewing- to stay close to my grandmother.
 And boy was it a strong one.

 With every ounce of energy I had, I sewed.
 I would use what little money I had to go to the salvation army to buy clothing that reminded me of my grandparents; tweed, corduroy, wool, you name it.
 And I started to sew these little plush octopus toys out of the repurposed fabric.
-I made SO many of them, that I decided to try a craft fair, to sell the toys I had made.
+Before I knew it, I had several toys made and decided to join a craft fair to see if anyone would be interested in my toys.

 I remember setting up my very first craft fair, with a bald head around chemo number 6, with a wobbly table full of these little toys made with repurposed fabrics.
 And thats when it happened.
 A few kids came up to the table and started playing with my toys- and the looks on their faces- were priceless.
 They were so happy and full of joy.
 And that exact moment- I knew that this was what I wanted to do.
 I was able to make others happy with work I made as a therapy aid for myself for dealing with stress and anxiety of being sick and missing my grandma.